Animal Therapy

 Goals

-This course is designed to help handler and dog acquire and fine tune the skills needed to pass a pet therapy evaluation and to be prepared for therapy visit challenges.
-It covers aspects of the dog/handler team handling therapy visits and preparing their evaluation skills.
+This course is designed to help handler and dog acquire and fine tune the skills needed to pass their animal therapy evaluation and be prepared for therapy visit challenges.